-- Starting from one of the long sides, gently roll the dough tightly until it is one long sausage and trim the ends to neaten it up (step 10).
+- Starting from one of the long sides (step 9), gently roll the dough tightly until it is one long sausage and trim the ends to neaten it up (step 10).

 - Approx 2 cm (1-inch) from the top of the roll, cut the roll in half lengthwise (the top should still be attached (step 11).
 Turn the cut sides to face upwards and then lift one half over the top of the other.
 Repeat this process until you have one long piece of twisted dough.

 - Grease and line a 23cm (9-inch) springform/cake pan.
 Gently bend the twisted dough into a circle (step 12) and with a dab of water cross the two ends over each other and stick together with some water.
 Place gently into the cake pan (step 13) and lightly cover with cling wrap.